-ACES

-(The Architecture, Construction, Engineering and Surveying Club)
+ACES (The Architecture, Construction, Engineering and Surveying Club)

-Contact: Ed Spitler, Little 163, 695-3797, spitlere@sandhills.edu Contact: Matt Sheffield, Little 170, 246-4940, sheffieldm@sandhills.edu Contact: Lindsay McManamon, Little 167, 695-3799, mcmanamonl@sandhills.edu
+Ed Spitler, Little 163, 695-3797, spitlere@sandhills.edu Matthew Sheffield, Little 170, 246-4940, sheffieldm@sandhills.edu Ginny Ferguson, Steed 114, 695-3882, fergusonv@sandhills.edu Mike Sassano, Little 153, 695-3940, sassanom@sandhills.edu

-The Association for Architecture, Construction, Engineering and Surveying, otherwise known as the ACES Club, provides students with knowledge of these and related fields outside of the classroom.
-Each year, the ACES members participate in the Experience Engineering Project, through which students explore exciting projects and sites related to their industries.
+The Architecture, Construction, Engineering and Surveying Club, otherwise known as the ACES Club, extends learning opportunities about these and other related fields outside of the classroom.
+Each year, the ACES members participate in the Experience Industry Project, through which students explore exciting projects and sites related to their industries.
 Students have toured the Washington Nationals Baseball Stadium construction, the Freedom Tower construction, the Brooklyn Bridge, the Smithsonian Air & Space Museum, the Skyscraper Museum, the Hoover Dam, the Chunnel, the Big Dig, as well as many other interesting sites.